devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 The above command showed the group has been created and also it has a number associated to it which is **GID** called as Group ID, which is a unique number associated to a group.
 We can also customize those numbers while creating the group or even after creating the group.

-Now the group is ready and we can create a
+Now the group is ready and we can create a User now.

+To add